 In the event that an adverse incident occurs while you are on placement, please comply with the Facility's Work Health & Safety (WH&S) policies.
-You must also complete a USQ incident form (located on your Clinical Course Study Desk) and send it to your Course Examiner
+You must also review the information found on this SafeTrak link and complete the relevant incident or hazard report.
+(See 'Reporting an Incident')